James Outman Player Props: Dodgers vs. Brewers

 James Outman At The Plate

-- Outman is batting .274 with six doubles, three triples, eight home runs and 15 walks.
+- Outman leads Los Angeles in total hits (34) this season while batting .274 with 18 extra-base hits.

-- He ranks 61st in batting average, 43rd in on base percentage, and ninth in slugging among the qualified hitters in MLB play.
+- Among the qualified hitters in MLB play, his batting average ranks 61st, his on-base percentage ranks 39th, and he is eighth in the league in slugging.

-- Outman has picked up a hit in 20 of 35 games this year, with multiple hits 10 times.
+- Outman has picked up a hit in 59.5% of his 37 games this year, with more than one hit in 27.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.